confighub/flux-bridge/README.md

 cub unit apply reloader --wait=false
 ```

-Now you can check status in ConfigHub.
+Now you can check status in ConfigHub:

 ```shell
 cub unit list
 ```

-Or also in Flux.
+and also in Flux:

 ```shell
 kubectl get kustomizations -A